Event Update:

 ImpersonAlly

-In this session, we step back to examine how recent events have reshaped global air connectivity, through both data and lived experience.
+When disruption hits, aviation feels it first and absorbs it most visibly.
+We step back to examine how recent events have reshaped global air connectivity, through both data and lived experience.
 From network shifts to capacity decisions, from operational resilience to strategic recalibration, what has this moment revealed about the true role aviation plays in holding the system together?

 Because if one thing has become clear, it is this: the Middle East is not just part of the global network – it is one of its critical connectors.